 - Emergency Numbers

-Landslides, the catch all term for mass movement of the earth, can be classified into a multitude of categories and types as seen in the matrix below, taken from Wikipedia incorporating several different classifications and definitions over the years.
+Landslides, the catch-all term for the mass movement of the earth, can be classified into a multitude of categories and types as seen in the matrix below, taken from Wikipedia incorporating several different classifications and definitions over the years.

 In Trinidad and Tobago, based on the geology of the bedrock and overlaying sediment, only a few of these types occur on our shores.

 Falls are the abrupt movement of masses of geological materials, such as rocks and boulders, that become detached from steep slopes or cliffs (USGS, 2004).
 In Trinidad and Tobago, rockfalls are common particularly during heavy rainfall, as water dislodges rocks and boulders upslope.
 Rockfalls can also occur as a result of earthquakes.

 Although many types of mass movements are dubbed “landslides,” slides are a specific type of mass movement of sediment.
 This is where there is a distinct zone of weakness that separates the slide material from a more stable, underlying material.

 In a traditional slide or debris slide, there is a chaotic movement of rocks, soil, and debris mixed with water.
 It is usually triggered by the saturation of thickly vegetated slopes which results in an incoherent mixture of broken timber, smaller vegetation, and other debris.
 This is common along the Northern Range of Trinidad.

 Flows are generally more rapid movement of sediment, compared to slides.